0xDBFB7/covidinator/electronics/simple_fdtd/README.md

 This is a simple Python wrapper for flaport/fdtd and ngspice that supports KiCAD PCB import.

-flaport's pytorch cuda integrations make this pleasantly fast.
+flaport's pytorch CUDA integrations make this pleasantly fast.
+Good on ya, flaport!

 Better alternatives are